customer7/ncn/src/site/notes/Notes/Access, Femoral.md

 ### 4

 ![](https://i.imgur.com/sZtKMpN.jpg)
 This patient has a history of a renal transplant.
-The right common femoral artery run cleared depicted two kidneys in the vicinity.
+The right common femoral artery run clearly depicted two kidneys in the vicinity.
 As this is a known history, caution should be taken when advancing the wire under fluoroscopy or even roadmap to avoid injury to either of the renal arteries.

 ---